Yaocihuatl (Verg12v)

 Added Analysis:

-Here is another man's name that relates to women.
+Here is another man's name that includes some aspect of female gender.
 See some additional examples below.
 With regard to female combatants, while warriors in Nahua culture were usually men, women could participate in some war-related activities.
 Achichina was a legendary rebellion leader shortly after the Spanish invasion of Mexico.
 Malintzin carries a shield and sword in some scenes of the Lienzo de Tlaxcala.
 Women bared their bottoms and threw breast milk at the enemy in the history written and painted by Diego Durán.
+Finally, a woman waved her snake-shaped weaving baton (tzotzopaztli) like a weapon during a town's struggle to defend its territory, and by the eighteenth century, William B. Taylor (Drinking, Homocide, and Rebellion, 1979) found Indigenous women joined in riots and uprisings in equal or greater numbers to men.

 Added Analysis, Credit: